Aditya-dom/arawn/content/post/Intern/index.md

 ## Aim was

-To-do; atleast one Internship in the first year, and I'm glad to say that I have been selected as an Algorithmic Trading Intern at [Density](https://density.exchange/) in First semester.(🏌️‍♂️)~~Rejections laughing in the corner.~~ Anyways,So,my aim has been accomplished.
+To-do; atleast one Internship in the first year, and I'm glad to say that I have been selected as an Algorithmic Trading Intern at [Density](https://density.exchange/) in First semester.(🏌️‍♂️)~~Rejections laughing in the corner.~~
+Anyways,So, my aim has been accomplished.

 >NOW (🦍)